SamMurphy/SamMurphy.github.io/_portfolio/thecollumn.md

 ---
 title: "The Collumn"
-excerpt: "C# / OpenGL Pysics simulation created for a second year module, '3D Graphics and Simulation' at the University of Hull.
+excerpt: "C# / OpenGL Pysics simulation created for a second year module, '3D Graphics and Simulation' at the University of Hull."
 header:
   teaser: Collumn-teaser.png
 ---